 First, the sheep at 1.55 and at two other times in the M/V can refer to a certain image of the sacrificial ritual.
 Maybe not as far as seeing in it a reference to the Genesis, to Abraham and the sacrifice of his son Isaac.
 However, when it comes to symbolism, the sheep is commonly used to symbolize the purity, the innocence.
 For the Christians for instance, it symbolizes the Christ who sacrificed himself for humankind.

 And this feeling of purity is also present in the second to last act of the track, with another litany but this time of “Rise and Shine, Bright out, But I could die right now”.

 The victim only asks to shine, to be fulfilled, to be free from this situation, but they are caught up by a cruel reality, a continual fear.

-In this way, and this is this time the visual which shows it, it seems that the only way to finally reach the liberty would be for the victim to put an end to the violence on their own, through suicide.
+In this way, and it’s this time shown by the visual, it seems that the only way to finally reach the liberty would be for the victim to put themself an end to the violence, through suicide.

-There is here a romantic representation of the suicide, especially from 2.29min, the shot with the wings first, then the one with the inscription “Peace”, as if the death were the only way to get peace, and once again, this final sequence in which Mokyo move with conviction, falling into the water and dying.
+There is here a romantic representation of the suicide, especially from 2.29min, the shot with the wings first, then the one with the inscription “Peace”, as if death were the only way to get peace, and once again, this final sequence in which Mokyo moves with conviction, falling headfirst into the water and dying.